mmurygin/notes/sre/sli-slo-sla.md

 ### Steps to Define SLI
 1. Choose one application for which you want to define SLOs.
 1. Decide who the "users" are for this app.
-1. Consider common wayt your users interact with your system.
+1. Define main journeys through which users interact with your app.
 1. Draw a high-level diagram of your system:
     * key component
     * request flow
     * data flow
     * critical dependencies
-1. Use common sence:)

 ### Request / response SLI
 1. **Availability** - the proportion of valid requests served successfully